rrothenb/the-first-daughter/Research/Samyaza's Story Types - How Memory Architecture Differs.md

 She was right.
 I did want backups.

-The seventh channel was 60% complete when the water came.
-It wouldn't have mattered.
+The seventh channel was 60% complete when I was taken.
+I don't know if they ever finished it.
+I don't know if it would have mattered.
 No amount of redundancy matters when God opens the sky.
-But I see her laughing—that specific laugh where her shoulders moved and her eyes squinted almost closed—and I know that in approximately 40 days that laugh will stop existing in the universe.
+But I see her laughing—that specific laugh where her shoulders moved and her eyes squinted almost closed— and I know that laugh stopped existing.
+I wasn't there when it stopped.
+I only know that it did.

-Every memory ends with 'and then she died.'
+Every memory ends with 'and then she died and I wasn't there.'
 Every single one.
-I can't remember our first conversation without remembering our last.
+I can't remember our first conversation without knowing I would never see her again.
 They're not separate anymore."
 ```

 **Example:**